-a.
-The use shall provide a needed service to the surrounding agricultural area which cannot be provided more efficiently within urban areas or which requires location in a nonurban area because of unusual site requirements or operational characteristics;

-b.
-The use should not be sited on productive agricultural lands if less productive land is available in the vicinity;

-c.
-The operational or physical characteristics of the use shall not have a detrimental impact on water resources or the use or management of surrounding properties within at least one-quarter (1/4) mile radius;

-d.
-A probable workforce should be located nearby or be readily available;

-e.
-For proposed agricultural commercial center uses the following additional criteria shall apply:
+- a.
+The use shall provide a needed service to the surrounding agricultural area which cannot be provided more efficiently within urban areas or which requires location in a non-urban area because of unusual site requirements or operational characteristics; - b.
+The use should not be sited on productive agricultural lands if less productive land is available in the vicinity; - c.
+The operational or physical characteristics of the use shall not have a detrimental impact on water resources or the use or management of surrounding properties within at least one-quarter (1/4) mile radius; - d.
+A probable workforce should be located nearby or be readily available; - e.
+For proposed agricultural commercial center uses the following additional criteria shall apply: - Commercial uses should be clustered in centers instead of single uses. - 2.
+To minimize proliferation of commercial centers and overlapping of trade areas, commercial centers shall be located a minimum of two (2) miles from a city sphere of influence and four (4) miles from any existing or approved agricultural or rural residential commercial center or designated commercial area. - 3.
+New commercial uses should be located within or adjacent to existing centers.

-- 1. Commercial uses should be clustered in centers instead of single uses. - To minimize proliferation of commercial centers and overlapping of trade areas, commercial centers shall be located a minimum of two (2) miles from a city sphere of influence and four (4) miles from any existing or approved agricultural or rural residential commercial center or designated commercial area. - 3.
-New commercial uses should be located within or adjacent to existing centers. - 4.
-Sites should be located on a major road serving the surrounding area. - 5.
-Commercial centers should not encompass more than one-quarter f.
-For proposed value-added agricultural processing facilities, the evaluation under criteria "a" above, shall consider the service requirements of the use and the capability and capacity of cities and unincorporated communities to provide the required services; and g.
+- 4. Sites should be located on a major road serving the surrounding area. - 5.
+Commercial centers should not encompass more than one-quarter (1/4) mile of road frontage, or one-eighth (1/8) mile if both sides of the road are involved, and should not provide potential for developments exceeding ten (10) separate business activities, exclusive of caretakers' residences; - f.
+For proposed value-added agricultural processing facilities, the evaluation under criteria "a" above, shall consider the service requirements of the use and the capability and capacity of cities and unincorporated communities to provide the required services; and - g.
 For proposed churches and schools, the evaluation under criteria LU-A.3a above shall include consideration of the size of the facility.
-Such facilities should be no larger than needed to serve the surrounding agricultural community. h.
+Such facilities should be no larger than needed to serve the surrounding agricultural community. - h.
 When approving a discretionary permit for an existing commercial use, the criteria listed above shall apply except for LU-A.3b, e2, e4, and e5.
 (RDR)